baoyouma/USECSSRS/README.md

 Zegen Wang(),GuoLi Ma()

 # Acknowledgements
-Some of the code for RSIMDCL in this repository has been collected and modified from https://github.com/JunlinHan/DCLGAN.
+Some of the code for RSIMDCL in this repository is collected and modified from https://github.com/JunlinHan/DCLGAN.